 X, QA team.

-- I might not even open it right away, because the subject line does nothing to convey the importance of the content of the email.
+- I might not even open it right away because the subject line does nothing to convey the importance of the content of the email.

 - Even if I did open it – let’s face it, it is just one big chunk of words; tedious, to say the least.

-But if I do get email #2:
+But if I get Email #2:

-- I know what the email is about – subject line helps me correctly guess the tone of what’s being communicated.
+- I know what the email is about – the subject line helps me correctly guess the tone of what’s being communicated.

 - The content is clearly organized in bulleted points to make grasping things easy.